celston/gnosis-sitecore-socialnetworks/README.md

 See the Twitter's own documentation: https://dev.twitter.com/cards/overview

 I have attempted to arrange the fields outlined in the documentation to the specific templates and renderings.
-See the spreadsheet "Twitter Card Field Matrix" for which fields are used with which card type.
+See the spreadsheet "Twitter Card Field Matrix" within the "doc" directory for which fields are used with which card type.

 ### Usage